 Segway Tour

 Yes, I know a Segway tour isn’t a walking tour.
 But, I wanted to include another city tour option for those of you who don’t like walking.
-So if you fancy something different to a walking tour here are some various Segway tours you could try.
+So if you fancy something different to a walking tour why not take a Segway tour to explore Chania City.

 In all the tours above you’ll get a good overview of much of what there is to see and do in Chania City.
 No doubt though, you’ll want to spend more time exploring some or all the following things to do in on your own.